Noisy MRI Reconstruction via MAP Estimation with an Implicit Deep-Denoiser Prior: Conclusion

 \section{Conclusion}

 We introduced ImMAP, a diffusion-based MRI reconstruction method that integrates acquisition physics directly into a MAP estimation framework.
-Experiments on both synthetic and real noisy data demonstrate that ImMAP outperforms state-of-the-art deep learning and diffusion-based approaches, preserving anatomical detail without noise amplification or oversmoothing.
+Experiments on both simulated noise and measurement noise reconstruction tasks demonstrate that ImMAP outperforms state-of-the-art deep learning and diffusion-based approaches, preserving anatomical detail without noise amplification or oversmoothing.
 Notably, it achieves robust performance without the parameter tuning/sensitivity of existing diffusion methods.
 Together, these results establish ImMAP as a reliable and interpretable baseline, clarifying the practical utility and limitations of diffusion models for accelerated MRI reconstruction.